bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 vm.stopBroadcast();
 ```

-is translated into a transaction which is first simulated locally and then executed on-chain.
-The
-addresses of newly deployed contracts are returned as an array of values:
+The addresses of newly deployed contracts are then returned as an array of values:

 ```solidity
 // These contracts are one example each